Experts describe the brain’s post-stroke recovery in four stages;

 First 24 hours

-Within a few minutes of cutting off the blood supply, cells in the directly affected area begin to die at a rate of 30,000 neurons per second.
-However, the cells in the neighboring area, called “penumbra” continue to function under duress.
+Within a few minutes of the stroke attack, brain cells in the directly affected area begin to die at a rate of 30,000 neurons per second.
+However, the cells in the neighboring area, called “penumbra” continue to function even under duress.

 Research reveals that within the first few hours after the attack, the brain begins to create new dendrites, sprouting axons, and even new synapses.
 You can find what a neuron looks like through neuron: Journeys to the brian -5..